Dealing with offensive people (who don’t realize they are)

 That being said, we need to spread this love.

-Sometimes, the righteous anger and academia of our movement seems to scream, “You can’t sit with us!”
+Sometimes, the righteous anger and academia of our movement seem to scream, “You can’t sit with us!”

 If you bombard someone with terminology and condescension, I guarantee that they are going to take away confusion and negativity from your exchange.